Ronaldo and Pirlo facing uncertain futures after Juventus' shock Champions League exit to Porto | Goal.com

 The Serie A title already looks lost, for the first time in 10 years, with Inter currently 10 points ahead of the third-placed Bianconeri at the top of the table.
 Even a possible Coppa Italia win – Juve meet Atalanta in the final – isn't going to cut it for Pirlo.

-No wonder the European Club Association chairman wants more games and guarantees for the big boys in a revamped Champions League; the Old Lady needs all the help she can get right now.
+No wonder the European Club Association (ECA) chairman wants more games and guarantees for the big boys in a revamped Champions League; the Old Lady needs all the help she can get in Europe right now.

 Of course, the big question is what Agnelli will decide to do with Ronaldo and Pirlo?
 The former is a colossal strain on the club's resources; the latter has failed to prove he can deliver the European glory Juve so sorely crave.